 Night Hoops gives young people a safe, positive and fun way to spend weekend nights.
 We use a basketball tournament format, but it is about much more than sport.
 It is about connecting young people with their peers and with community volunteers in a respectful environment, learning valuable life skills and discovering the rewards of being engaged.

-The Night Hoops program is designed to cater to at-risk young people but the tournaments are suitable for every anyone aged 12-18 who live in the areas where our program is established (Midland, Fremantle/Cockburn, and Mandurah).
+The Night Hoops program is designed to cater to at-risk young people but the tournaments are suitable for anyone aged 12-18 who live in the areas where our programs are established (Midland, Fremantle/Cockburn, and Mandurah).
 Find out more and register to play or volutneer here: nighthoops.org

 We give Aboriginal young people the chance to share their unique and beautiful culture with peers from all over the world.

 Our Cultural Exchange participants are hosted by United World College South East Asia- one of the world's great multicultural schools; they take part in an international basketball tournament; and have their horizons lifted by the experience of travel.

 Before leaving they work with mentors to expand their knowledge of Aboriginal culture and while abroad get to share it while forming friendships and discovering the world of opportunities first hand.